 Had Harris simply argued for the wisdom of the “golden rule,” and conceded there is no such thing as “objective morality” as such, he would have been fine.
 But since Harris argued for the idea of an “objective morality” from the point of view of science, he lost the debate before it even began, since his premise was fatally flawed to begin with.
 Due to his flawed premise, and due to him not pressing Dr. Craig to rebut his important objections as much as Dr. Craig pressed Harris to do so, Harris appeared more vulnerable than Craig, as if he had to tap dance around Craig’s objections to his argument for almost the entire debate, and at one point it was clear this debate became a game of talking heads who seemed to be carrying on completely different conversations and in different languages.
 While debates can be entertaining, watching this made me realize how impossible it is to truly learn anything new when you are locked into a point of view, and refuse to be open to the possibility of being incorrect.
 Then again, that is not what debates are about.
 It is clear that in a debate, the opponents are immovable objects, while the only hope for learning something new is with the viewing audience.
 If the debaters do learn something new, they cannot admit it or they lose face by conceding the debate.
 It is sad when being “right” and “winning” at all costs – even when you are “wrong,” means more than learning.
 Harris correctly pointed out during the debate that if one does not value reason, then any chance of a reasonable and rational conversation is over.
 Harris did not take his own advice, and neither did Craig take Harris’ advice.
 Because Craig would not respond to Harris’ reasonable objections to Craig’s flawed premise, which assumed a “moral” God that often himself behaves “immorally” as human beings understand it, there was no conversation.
 At the same time, because Harris would not respond to Craig’s reasonable objections to Harris’ flawed premise of an “objective morality” without an “objective moral law giver,” and his failure at truly resolving the “ought-is” problem, again – there was no conversation.
 That is not too surprising because debates are not conversations, but arguments.

 Again, Craig believes there is an “objective morality” that comes from God.
 Sam Harris however, correctly pointed out earlier in the debate, that what we call “right” and “wrong” is a construct built as a kind of improvisational response to the negative consequences of acting upon our base urges and impulses, which are later codified into a laundry list of “shoulds” and “should nots,” like the Ten Commandments and other such moral codes.
 This makes Harris’ position on the “objectivity” of morality all the more puzzling.
 It is also puzzling that given Harris’ position on the illusion of free will, and the illusion of the self, which I happen to agree with, he would at the same time believe in an “objective morality” and “moral responsibility,” since neither of these things make any sense, nor can truly exist if the self and free will are illusions to begin with, as Craig pointed out.
 Another problem is, what is considered “right” and “wrong” is quite different depending on who you ask and what time in history and what culture we are talking about.
 Certain things considered taboo today where perfectly acceptable to human beings once upon a time, and vice-versa.
 Certain things considered taboo in one culture, may be considered perfectly acceptable in another culture, and vice-versa.
 Even the Bible condones slavery in both the Old and New Testaments, even though in our modern world, almost nobody believes it is “morally right” to enslave others.
 Again – the bottom line is, the fact of something has nothing to do with our opinion or “value judgment” about it, which is a fact that caused problems for both Harris and Craig throughout this debate.
-It is the reason I would have never defended a position for the objectivity of moral values in the first place, regardless of any question about their “source,” because “moral values” are only a subjective judgment of “right” and “wrong,” which is irrelevant to the objective facts of that which does or does not contribute to the genuine well-being of ourselves and others, which is at the end of the day, what we ultimately and honestly truly care about.
+It is the reason I would have never defended a position for the objectivity of moral values in the first place, regardless of any question about their “source,” because “moral values” are only a subjective judgment of “right” and “wrong,” which is irrelevant to the objective facts of that which does or does not contribute to the genuine well-being of ourselves and others, which is at the end of the day, what most of us ultimately and honestly truly care about.

 Judgment is nothing more than a tool for those in power to control others, and is completely unnecessary and irrelevant to the fact of doing what is or is not conducive to the genuine well-being of ourselves and others.
 That is the bottom line.
 It is the essence of my problem, as well as the problem of many others, with the Judeo-Christian God of judgment.
 Judgment is completely unnecessary, unless power and control are your motives.
 The use of “eternal” threats and “eternal” rewards to coerce others into conforming to an “objective moral standard,” is anything but a loving act from a “loving God,” nor even a “just God.”
 If this was not the true motivation of Christianity, then these ideas would not exist in the Bible in the first place.
 To argue for why such ideas would otherwise appear in the Bible, a book supposedly “divinely inspired” by a “just” God of “love and forgiveness,” is a case I’m not sure even Dr. Craig could successfully meander his way through, no matter what clever reasoning and rationalizations he might bring to bear.
 I have a feeling during a debate on this subject, it would be Craig, and not Harris, who would be tap dancing.